 Western Australians generate more waste than people in most other states and territories, sending large quantities to landfill and only recycling and recovering a relatively low percentage of resources (Source: Waste Avoidance and Resource Recovery Strategy 2030).
 However, there is a lot we can do to avoid waste, recover resources and protect our environment.
 WMRC workshops, tours and webinars are held regularly for western suburbs residents, designed to assist community members to live a low-waste, sustainable life.
 For information on upcoming events and to stay up to date, visit the website or subscribe to the WMRC Word on Waste newsletter.

-Climate change is one of the most urgent global challenges of our time, with significant social, economic, and environmental impacts.
-In response to this, the Town of Mosman Park has developed a Sustainability Strategy.
-Following an 18-month period of thorough research, engaging workshops, and extensive community consultations, the draft Strategy was adopted by Council in June 2024.
-Guided by the United Nations Sustainable Development Goals, it provides a holistic framework addressing the three pillars of sustainability: environmental, economic, and social.
+Climate change is one of the most urgent global challenges of our time, with the potential to cause significant social, economic, and environmental impacts.
+In response to the threat of climate change, the Town of Mosman Park has developed a suite of greenhouse gas mitigation commitments, and climate change adaptation strategies.
+These measures are outlined the Town’s first Sustainability Strategy which was developed following an 18-month period of thorough research, engaging workshops, and extensive community consultations.
+Guided by the United Nations Sustainable Development Goals, this strategy was adopted by Council in 2024, and provides a holistic framework addressing the three pillars of sustainability within the Town of Mosman Park: environmental, economic, and social.
+We have already begun implementing key actions to meet our sustainability goals and look forward to sharing these achievements with the community as we work together to build a resilient, inclusive, and sustainable future.

-Waterwise Council
+Waterwise Council Program – Gold Status

 WMRC Membership